unam3/fsd-rest-news/README.md

 - Unused fields of json requests will be ignored silently.

 - `%` and `_` characters will be stripped from `title_substring` parameter of `articles/in__title` request.

+- `offset` parameter is required for next methods and must be `'{"offset": 0}'` if you won't use any offset at all:
+    - articles/byPhotosNumber
+    - articles/byCreationDate
+    - articles/sortByAuthor
+    - articles/sortByCategory